Technology and Society

-- The Environmental Risk Assessment and Management group evaluates, models and experimentally investigates the interactions of materials with the environment originating from new technology applications and products.
+- The Environmental Risk Assessment and Management (ERAM) group models, evaluates and experimentally investigates the interactions of novel materials with the environment;

-- The Informatics and Sustainability Research group develops computational models, algorithm-based methodologies and information systems to support sustainable development.
+- The Informatics and Sustainability Research (ISR) group, which is shared with the University of Zurich (UZH), develops computational models, algorithm-based methodologies and information systems to support the assessment of emerging technology applications.